Paul Eugene Green opens with a salsa — two steps to the front, two to the back. A little sway in his hips as he moves.

 During her evaluation, Coffey determined that Green had lost significant flexibility and core strength.
 She started his physical therapy (PT) program with exercises on the exam table — and eventually got him up and moving, mimicking his signature dance moves to get him back to the studio faster.

 “A surgeon’s goals are to get the patient better.
 Sometimes they have to use one of their tools, which is surgery,” she said.
 “But PT is significantly less expensive and significantly easier to recover from.
-So, most of the time, [a neurosurgeon] will use physical therapy as a first line of defense.”
+So, most of the time, [a neurosurgeon] will use physical therapy as the first line of defense.”

 A Passion for Dance